-- You are pregnant or think you may be pregnant (Although MRI is not known to be harmful, it is not advisable in pregnancy unless there are special circumstances) - You weigh over 200 kg (31 stone) - You need an interpreter.
+- You are pregnant or think you may be pregnant (MRI scanning is not advisable in early pregnancy unless there are special circumstances) - You weigh over 200 kg (approx. 31 stone) - You need an interpreter.
 Please tell us this when you receive your appointment so that we can arrange an official interpreter for you - You have problems weight-bearing and need a hoist to transfer - You are unable to keep still or lie flat - You have had a previous allergic reaction to MRI contrast agent Gadolinium (dye)